The views expressed by the host on this program make more sense than anything.

 Conservative families are fair game, unlike everybody else.

-They can not only destroy you, but your family, and yet we've got people on our side willing to risk this because they think it's important enough to try to save the country.
+And yet we've got people on our side willing to risk this because they think it's important enough to try to save the country.

-So you have people on the left that are naturally gonna take their shots of these people because they're afraid of them.
+So you have people on the left that are naturally going to take their shots of these people because they're afraid of them, afraid of them winning.

-And we got some people on our side, the professional Republican politicians in the Beltway, some of them are also afraid of these outsider upstarts winning.
+And we got some people on our side, the professional Republican politicians of the Beltway.

-So they got to join in and tar and feather them as somehow oddball freak kooks nature that are.
+So they got to join in and tar and feather them as somehow oddball, freak kooks nature that are, in fact, even as you're talking about qualifications for serving in elective office.

-If you've been in debt, and if you've had the IRS chasing you, fairly or unfairly, maybe you have more of an ability to relate to more people than you don't.
+If you've been in debt and if you've had the IRS chasing you, fairly or unfairly, maybe you have more of an ability to relate to more people than you don't.

 If you have failed to pay the electric bill now and then, or if you fail to pay some taxes on some maid or nanny that you have, or imagine anything that you've done in your life being brought up as a disqualification.

-Anyway, I got to take a break.
+I got to take a break.

 I'm a little long.